-Our Coventry Education Recruitment Consultant, Gavin, has been spending a lot of time in Coventry recently, registering teachers and teaching assistants and meeting with schools.
-During his downtime, he’s been spending some time exploring the lovely city of Coventry and finding out what it has to offer.
-What he discovered are some really fantastic places that would be perfect for school trips or even a fun family day out.
+Our Coventry Education Recruitment Consultant, has been spending a lot of time in Coventry recently, registering teachers and teaching assistants and meeting with schools.
+During their downtime, he’s been spending some time exploring the lovely city of Coventry and finding out what it has to offer.
+What they discovered are some really fantastic places that would be perfect for school trips or even a fun family day out.

 The Belgrade Theatre is one of the largest producing theatres in the UK.
 With a diverse and varied line-up of shows, the theatre aims to enrich people’s lives through the power of music, drama and dance by playing host to everything from home-produced plays to West End musicals.